PaulCoombes/ianepreston.github.io/_posts/2020-02-15-windows-ds-software.md

 ## Wrapping up

 That's about it!
-After following this guide you should have a very comfy software setup in Windows to do data science from.
+After following this guide you should have a very comfy software setup in Windows from which to do data science.